Follow Me (Melanie C song)

-"Follow Me" is a song by English singer Melanie C. Written by Melanie C, Billy Steinberg and Bryan Adams, it was originally recorded by Melanie C and released as a bonus track on the Japanese edition of Northern Star.
+"Follow Me" is a song by English singer Melanie C. Written by Melanie C, Billy Steinberg and Bryan Adams, it was originally recorded by Melanie C and first released as a bonus track on the Japanese edition of Northern Star.
 It also appeared as a B-side on the single for the song of the same name.

 Do version

-"Follow Me" was covered by Dutch pop singer Do for her second album Follow Me, and was released as the first single from the album.
+"Follow Me" was covered by Dutch pop singer Do for her second album Follow Me, and was initially released on March 30, 2006 as the first single from the album.
 The song was supposedly given to Do by co-writer Bryan Adams, as they have met each other several times after Do covered Adams's song "Heaven".